siennaspargo/liri-node-app/README.md

 # liri-node-app

-Make it so liri.js can take in one of the following commands:
+#This is a command line application that utilizes node npm packages json, moment, spotify-node-api, axios and request.

+##How to make the application preform tasks:

+###In the command line, type one of the following commands: concert-this, spotify-this-song, movie-this, do-what-it-says followed by what you would like to search for.

+###Examples:
-concert-this
+####Concert-this:  node liri.js concert-this Santana

-spotify-this-song

-movie-this
+####spotify-this-song: node liri.js spotify-this-song Black Magic Woman
+####movie-this: Mr Nobody

-do-what-it-says
+####do-what-it-says: node liri.js do-what-it-says